MarvinCO405/Levar/README.md

-LiftLog - iOS Workout Tracking App
+Levar - iOS Workout Tracking App
 A comprehensive iOS application for tracking weightlifting workouts, built with SwiftUI and SwiftData.

 Features